 But Syd Negus shouldn’t take all the credit, or the blame, for setting in motion the abolition of Australia’s estate taxes.

 As Willard Pedrick discovered, the taxes’ “monumental defects” made them ripe for attack.
 Unusually, they were levied separately by both state and federal governments (the former raising about twice as much between them as the latter).
-The state taxes were tougher, in some cases cutting in on estates worth as little as $20,000 (about $130,000 in today’s dollars), which could mean a family home had to be sold to raise the necessary funds.
-Farmers and other small businesses with income-generating assets faced a particular problem finding the cash to pay the duties — which created another highly receptive constituency for efforts at abolition.
+The tougher state taxes, which in some cases cut in on estates worth as little as $20,000 (about $130,000 in today’s dollars), could mean a family home had to be sold to raise the necessary funds.
+Farmers and other small businesses with income-generating assets faced a particular problem finding the cash to pay the duties — and became another highly receptive constituency for efforts at abolition.

 The taxes also had another big flaw: they could relatively easily be avoided by people with access to the right expertise.
 As a result, they fell more heavily on the middle-income households who came within their scope than on more well-heeled households.